kqian5/kqian5.github.io/about.md

 In my free time you can find me on the courts practicing to be the next NBA star, attempting to play the violin, or sampling different foods.

-Always seeking to be inspired, to meet people who bring out the best in me, and to work hard for worthy causes.
+Always seeking to be inspired, to meet people who bring out the best in me, and to work hard at work worth doing.

 ### Say hi at: